shreyasrye/real-estate-ner/README.md

 # textrecognition
-A program that can detect custom text in images.
+A program that uses python libraries like tesseract and NumPy as well as C++ library OpenCV to process images and identify text in them.